fieldtrip/website/workshop/ohbm2018/forward.md

 ##  EEG and MEG forward solution computation

 Once the volumetric mesh has been created, the forward solution can be computed.
 In the following, steps 2-5 are described for EEG and MEG separately.

-{:.alert-warning}
+{% include markup/warning %}
-The MEG forward problem pipeline is currently tested in Ubuntu systems, where Matlab should be started
+Currently, the pipeline for computing the MEG forward problem solution has been tested on Ubuntu systems, where Matlab should be started with the following command:

+  BLAS_VERSION=/usr/lib/libblas.so LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libstdc++.so.6 ./matlab
+{% include markup/end %}

 ##  2(EEG).
 Create the head-model

 	cfg               = [];
 	cfg.method        = 'simbio';
 	cfg.conductivity  = [0.43 0.01 1.79 0.33 14];
 	cfg.tissuelabel   = {'scalp', 'skull', 'csf', 'gray','white'};
 	headmodel_fem_eeg = ft_prepare_headmodel(cfg, mesh_fem);

 Visualize the headmodel and the electrodes (it might take time and memory)